-Tara Reade allegations prompt former Sanders staffers to blast Biden, criticize Bernie's endorsement
+Tara Reade allegations spur ex-Sanders staffers to blast Biden, challenge Bernie's support

 "Progressives didn't make this happen.
 Corporate Democrats chose Biden," former Sanders press secretary Briahna Joy Gray tweeted.
 Gray also added: "It's a good time to note that Bernie's on the ballot."

-Video from the year of the alleged assault recenty surfaced, in which a woman now identified as Reade's mother called into Larry King's CNN program alluding to “problems” her daughter faced while working as a staffer for the then-U.S. senator from Delaware.
-Reade confirmed to Fox News that the caller was indeed her mother.
+Video from the year of the alleged assault recently surfaced, in which a woman now identified as Reade's mother called into Larry King's CNN program alluding to “problems” her daughter faced while working as a staffer for the then-U.S. senator from Delaware.
+Reade confirmed to Fox News that the caller in 1993 was indeed her mother.

-Meanwhile, former Sanders senior adviser Winnie Wong criticized progressives for their "relative silence" regarding the video, and former Bernie Sanders 2016 campaign staffer Tezlyn Figaro questioned why Sanders himself has remained quiet about the issue.
+Meanwhile, former Sanders senior adviser Winnie Wong criticized progressives for their "relative silence" regarding the video, and former Bernie Sanders 2016 campaign staffer Tezlyn Figaro questioned why Sanders -- who has endorsed Biden -- has remained quiet about the issue.

 “When I look at Joe Biden and who’s holding him accountable, it's his voters,” Figaro told "Fox & Friends" Monday, claiming that Biden's supporters do not appear to be concerned.
 “But the question really is what about Bernie Sanders and the millions of millions of people that support him?
 Why is Bernie Sanders also quiet on this issue?”

-Sanders' campaign, meanwhile, has been trying to keep the Vermont senator on the ballot for the New York primary so that he can amass more delegates and have greater influence on the Democratic party's platform.
+Sanders' campaign, meanwhile, has been trying to keep the Vermont senator on the ballot for the New York primary so that he can amass more delegates and have greater influence on the Democratic Party's platform.
+(On Monday, New York shot down the effort, canceling the election.)

 CLICK HERE TO GET THE FOX NEWS APP